krishaamer/green-filter-research/research/literature/sustainability.md

 -   (see IEA, 2022) reports “Global CO2 emissions from energy combustion and industrial processes rebounded in 2021 to reach their highest ever annual level.
 A 6% increase from 2020 pushed emissions to 36.3 gigatonnes”
 -   Crippa et al. (2022) reports latest figures from the EU’s Emissions Database for Global Atmospheric Research (EDGAR)
 -   Daniel Värjö (2022): The EU Copernicus satellite system reveals new greenhouse emissions previously undetected
 -   “Transport greenhouse gas emissions have increased every year since 2014” Anon.
-(2023d)
+(2023c)

 Fossil Fuels and Energy

+-   The 425 largest fossil fuel projects represent a total of over 1 gigatonne in CO2 emissions Kühne et al. (2022).

 There’s evidence from several countries suggesting moving to renewal energy brings environmental benefits: